Chinese Soviet Republic: Background

 During the First United Front between the Communist Party and the Kuomintang, the two parties embarked on the Northern Expedition in an effort to unify China with a single government.
 In 1927, the KMT broke the United Front with the Shanghai Massacre and violently suppressed the Communists.
 The Communists as well as a few army units loyal to them fled urban areas into the countryside, where they founded the Chinese Workers and Peasants' Red Army to wage civil war.
 A large group in southern China commanded by Mao Zedong established a base in the remote Jinggang Mountains.
 A Kuomintang counterinsurgency campaign forced Mao and his group to relocate once again, and they moved into the border region between Jiangxi and Fujian provinces.

 Meanwhile, Communists from other areas of China followed a similar pattern of retreat into the countryside.
 In order to rebuild the party's strength, the 6th National Congress ordered these rural cadres to organize soviet governments.
 Beginning in 1929, soviets began to be created in isolated regions across the country, including rural Guangxi, the Eyuwan border area, and the Xiangegan border area.
 Mao's group founded the Jiangxi Soviet, which became the largest and best administered soviet thanks to the number of Communist cadres from across the country that took refuge there.
 Although the Central Committee of the Communist Party was still underground in Shanghai during this period, the center of political gravity had begun to shift to Mao in Jiangxi.

 Establishment and growth

 In 1931, the Communist Party decided to consolidate these isolated base areas into a single state, the Chinese Soviet Republic.
+The soviets combined into the CSR were discontiguous, but all south of the Yellow River.

 In November 1931, a National Soviet People's Delegates Conference proclaimed the CSR in Ruijin, Jiangxi.
 Notably, communications between the far-flung soviets were so poor (due to their isolation and intense pressure from the Kuomintang) that the second-largest soviet, in Eyuwan, failed to send delegates.
 Instead, it held its own conference.

 With Mao Zedong as both head of state (中央執行委員會主席 (Chairman of the Central Executive Committee)) and head of government (人民委員會主席 (Chairman of the Council of People's Commissars)), the CSR gradually expanded.
 The CSR reached its peak in 1933.
 It governed a population which exceeded 3.4 million in an area of approximately 70,000 square kilometers (although the isolated soviets were never connected into one contiguous piece of territory).